 Short-term health insurance can be useful if you need a more affordable solution than traditional health insurance.
-But it is important to recognize that short-term health insurance policies usually do not cover the essential benefits that Affordable Care Act policies always cover.
-This can include services like maternity, mental health care and prescription drugs.
+But it is important to recognize that short-term health insurance policies usually do not cover the same essential benefits as ACA policies.

 Find Cheap Health Insurance Quotes in Your Area

-Best cheap health insurance companies in Colorado
+Health insurance companies in Colorado

 There are currently seven health insurance companies that provide policies through the state exchange in Colorado:

-- Denver Medical Plan
+- Denver Health Medical Plan Elevate

 - Friday Health Plans

-- Kaiser Permanente Colorado
+- Kaiser Permanente